scott5/retro-env-can-weather-chan/README.md

 This project is a simulator of the Environemnt Canada Weather Channel that Winnipeg broadcast via cable from the 80s to the early 2000s.
 This project aims to recreate the mid-90s version of the channel.

+This particular repository is a slightly modified version as I experiment with it.
+First, I want a fully Alpine version and the container used is debian.
+I also want to change the size to be 1080p, as I want to broadcast it as 1080p in my home through a HDMI->RF unit.
+I could try the composite version later, but this is the lower barrier to entry right now.
+I'd also like to remove some of the things it doees, but my knowledge of node is pretty minimal and this is being used as a demo rather quickly.

 ## Features

 This project includes all of the features from the original weather channel such as: